HillaryFan/My-Champion-Labs/PILOT.md

-# Oracle & Champion — Bounded Paid Field Probe
+# Oracle & Champion — Bounded Trajectory Field Probe

 ## Purpose

-Oracle & Champion is a small real-world experiment designed to test whether a formed human–AI capability unit can produce useful, case-specific insight outside its originating research context.
+Oracle & Champion is a small real-world experiment designed to test whether a longitudinal human–AI trajectory may develop candidate coordination and capability patterns that can produce useful, case-specific insight outside their originating context.

-It is **not** designed to prove that the model can support a full consulting business, and its primary value is not the US$500 fee itself.
+Its broader research interest is what evidence from such transfer could contribute to the future development, evaluation, and commercial application of AI agents.
+It is **not** designed to prove that a commercial agent already exists, that the trajectory is autonomous, or that the model can support a full consulting business.

+Here, **trajectory** is used behaviorally.
+It refers to an interaction history in which coordination patterns, task structure, correction, context, and capability may accumulate over time.
+It does not imply AI consciousness, personhood, attachment, or independent agency.

+The primary value of the experiment is not the US$500 fee itself.
+A paid external case creates a more demanding test than an internal demonstration: the output must address a real problem for someone who has made an actual commitment and can decide whether to use or act on the result.

 The field probe asks a narrower question:

 > **Will an external person with a real problem pay for, use, and act on a bounded blind-spot review produced through this capability?**

+## Research questions

+The field probe also examines:

+1. **Transfer** — Do candidate trajectory-level coordination or capability patterns remain useful outside the context in which they developed?
+2. **Scaffold dependence** — Which parts still require the original human's framing, correction, judgment, or supervision?
+3. **External usefulness** — Does the output change a decision, test, framing, or next step for a real user?
+4. **Repeatability and burden** — Can the capability be invoked again without unacceptable time, supervision, or inconsistency?
+5. **Agent implications** — What, if anything, does the evidence suggest about future agent development, evaluation, packaging, or commercial application?

+These questions are exploratory.
+A useful case may justify further testing, but it does not establish a general agent capability or causal theory of trajectory formation.

 ## Entry offer